pfrazee/json-lz/DESIGN.md

 JSON-LZ should be fun and easy to use.
 Developers should not have to futz with strange keynames or read long documents like this one prior to writing their applications.
 Further, it should involve minimal tooling to leverage; an app should not have to import a library to support JSON-LZ.

-JSON-LD attempts to support "minimal tooling" by saying "all you need to do is put the @context field on your JSON."
-This fails in practice because schemas can take so many forms; depending on how the writing-app constructs the JSON-LD, some attributes may or may not have scopes in front of them (eg `foaf:relationship`).
-This creates a problem for apps that read the JSON, and it can only be solved with a "normalization" step (expand and contract into a predictable form).

-JSON-LZ avoids this by not using scoped attributes.
-All vocabulary is applied by selectors in the metadata object, and follows an easy-to-understand structure.
-The goal is to make a tool that developers *actually like to use* and which doesn't raise weird questions like "what the hell does @id mean."

 ### Post-hoc compatibility

 Compatability between schemas must be doable as an afterthought.
 Otherwise, then too much upfront coordination will be required and we won't get compatible data.